Performance at Deutsches Technikmuseum in collaboration with Dekoloniale

-The residue from the performance, including the dust and supplies, a full live stream, and an ever-changing installation was present in Eve of Intuition, a process-oriented solo exhibition and residency at The Institute for Endotic Research (TIER).
+The residue from the performance, including the dust and supplies, a full-length live stream, and an ever-changing installation was present in Eve of Intuition, a process-oriented solo exhibition and residency at The Institute for Endotic Research (TIER).
 During my presence at TIER, I used the exhibition space as a studio and casual meeting space to explore ideas related to intuition and uncover strategies to disrupt the flow of maintenance of oppressive systems, through interdisciplinary means.

 Thank you to everyone who made the performance and celebration of the renaming of M*Straße festival possible, it was a deeply rewarding day

 📸Credit: SDTB / Hattendorf